 In this way a TDM works.

-Let fm be the maximum signal frequency and fis the sampling frequency then
+Let fm be the maximum signal frequency and fs is the sampling frequency then

 Thus, the time duration in between successive sample is given as,